 Everything about wood for carving

 I’m often asked what kind of wood better to start with for beginner – soft or hard?
 Each type of wood is suitable for different techniques and projects.
+Remember that no matter what wood you choose your tools should always stay sharp to work well.
+Here are my suggestions on best leather strops that will help you keep your tools ready for work with any material.

 Any log and plank that has been dried, without cracks and not rotten are valuable material, each of them has its advantages and disadvantages.
 To start learning wood carving it’s better to use soft wood: basswood, linden, aspen, poplar, alder, chestnut, cedar.